 EF 7 has been released at dotnetconf and it brings a heap of new and exciting features.
 To read about all the new goodnes in this release you can go through the What’s new in EF Core 7 docs page.

-One of the feature I’m more excited about that hasn’t been properly advertised (hence this post), in my opinion, is support for what they call Value generation for DDD guarded types.
+One of the features I’m more excited about that hasn’t been properly advertised (hence this post), in my opinion, is support for what they call Value generation for DDD guarded types.

 This neat new feature allow us to create custom types that wrap identifiers and supports value generation on the database side.